Pat Finucane: Independent public inquiry

 In February 2019, the Supreme Court of the United Kingdom ruled in agreement with the Finucane family, finding unanimously that the UK had failed to uphold article 2 of the European convention on human rights, which among other things obliges signatories to adequately investigate state-caused deaths.
 On 12 October 2020, the Northern Ireland Secretary, Brandon Lewis, committed to reach a decision on or before 30 November 2020 on whether a public inquiry would be held into the murder.
 The British Labour Party urged the UK Government to "act without delay" in the setting up of "an independent public inquiry".

 On 26 November 2020, 24 members of the United States Congress urged the government of Boris Johnson to set up a public inquiry into the murder of Pat Finucane.
 Both Republicans and Democrats accused the UK government of 'breach of faith' in the case.
 Four days later, Lewis rejected calls for a public inquiry, citing ongoing PSNI and police ombudsman's reviews, despite the Chief Constable of the PSNI insisting that no new evidence had come to light.
 Mr. Lewis stated that "now is not the time" for a public inquiry, potentially leaving the door open for an inquiry in future.
 Sinn Féin, the SDLP, the Alliance Party and the Green Party sent a joint letter to Lewis, calling his decision an insult to Finucane's family.

 On 11 September 2024, Secretary of State for Northern Ireland Hilary Benn announced that an independent public inquiry would be ordered under the Inquiries Act 2005 into the murder of Pat Finucane, due to the "exceptional reason" that several previous UK governments had committed to holding such an inquiry into his death.
 Although the announcement was welcomed by civil rights groups, the decision was criticised by some, such as the Democratic Unionist Party leader Gavin Robinson, who said that it "perpetuates a hierarchy and sends the message that this murder was more deserving of investigation than others".

 Legacy

 The Pat Finucane Centre named in his honour, is a human rights advocacy and lobbying entity in Northern Ireland.

 In February 2014, a mural honoring Finucane was completed in west Belfast.

 A portrait of Finucane was painted by Robert Ballagh; it was displayed in Washington, D.C. and New York in 2011.

 Personal life

 In 1970, Finucane married Geraldine, whom he met at Trinity College.
 She is the daughter of middle-class Protestants; together they had three children.
 His son John is a Sinn Féin politician who was elected as Lord Mayor of Belfast in May 2019 and was elected MP for Belfast North in December 2019.

-Finucane was also a footballer and played as a striker in the Irish League for Crusaders F.C. and Lisburn Distillery F.C.
+Finucane was also a footballer and played as a striker in the Irish League for Crusaders and Lisburn Distillery.